-(a) Documented evidence of having completed twelve classroom hours of educational courses in mammography as accepted by the department; or
+(a) Documented evidence of having completed sixteen hours of structured education in mammography which was university-awarded or approved by a recognized continuing education evaluation mechanism as accepted by the "American Registry of Radiologic Technologists"; or

 (b) Proof of advanced certification in mammography issued to the operator by the "American Registry of Radiologic Technology."

-(D) In addition to all applicable quality assurance requirements in rules 3701:1-66-02 and 3701:1-66-04 of the Administrative Code, a handler of screening and diagnostic mammography radiation-generating equipment shall comply with the following:
+(D) In addition to all applicable quality assurance requirements in rules 3701:1-66-02 and 3701:1-66-04 of the Administrative Code, the facility shall maintain phantom and quality control images for three months.